-When a VM is started on a XenServer host, domain 0, needs to ensure that all resources required by the guest VM are available for it to start.
-If a VM has had an unexpected shutdown, power failure, etc., we could have a dirty flag on the VDI, which is normally a logical volume in a volume group (Storage Repository).
+Background: When a VM is started on a XenServer host, domain 0, the system tries to ensure that all resources required by the guest VM are available for it to start.
+However, if that VM has had an unexpected shutdown, power failure, etc., it will likely have a dirty flag on the VDI, which is normally a logical volume in a volume group (Storage Repository).
 To clear this flag, we need to do the following actions:

 - Via the command line, type “xe vm-start vm=” and you will get a better error message than noted in the XenCenter, namely the UUID of the VDI that cannot be used exclusively by the guest VM.